A topic from the subject of Biochemistry in Chemistry.

 Significance

-The role of biochemistry in genetic engineering is significant because the above techniques allow scientists to:
+The role of biochemistry in genetic engineering is significant because these techniques allow scientists to:

 Share on: